• Skip to primary navigation

 • Add the nuts and use a rubber spatula to mix them into the butter mixture until well coated.

-• Spread on the parchment-lined baking sheet.
-Sprinkle with salt.
+• Spread the coated nuts on the parchment-lined baking sheet.
+Sprinkle them with salt.

 • Bake the nuts in the preheated oven until fragrant and browned, for about 25-30 minutes.